xavierina12/Data-Analytics/README.md

 ### Analysis Projects
 >1. **Sample Superstore Statistical Analysis: (Microsoft Excel)**  Tools: Microsoft Excel 2019
 >> * Analyzed the sales, profit, loss using the data analysis tool of Excel.
->> Performed Descriptive statiscal analysis, F-test, T-test, Annova and
+>> * Performed Descriptive statiscal analysis, F-test, T-test, Annova and
->> created reports through tables, charts
+>> * Created reports through tables, charts
->> observed covariance, correlation in the dataset.
+>> * Observed covariance, correlation in the dataset.
 >2. **E-Commerce Shipping Data Analysis in Python:** Tools: Python 3.10.2, Jupyter Notebook
->> The main objective of this project is to analyze the Shipping data of an E-commerce company.
+>> * The main objective of this project is to analyze the Shipping data of an E-commerce company.
->> Performed Exploratory Data Analysis on the E-commerce Shipping Dataset using pandas,matplotlib,seaborn.
+>> * Performed Exploratory Data Analysis on the E-commerce Shipping Dataset using pandas,matplotlib,seaborn.
->> Data was extracted, cleansed, transformed and merged to get information.
+>> * Data was extracted, cleansed, transformed and merged to get information.
->> Data was analyzed through Descriptive statistics functions and visualized through graphs.
+>> * Data was analyzed through Descriptive statistics functions and visualized through graphs.

 ### Minor Projects
 >1. **Random Password Generator in Python:** Tools: Python 3.10.2, Jupyter Notebook
->> A simple python project to generate 'n' length random password using Random and String modules.
+>> * A simple python project to generate 'n' length random password using Random and String modules.
 >2. **Hospital Management System in Python:** Tools: Python 3.10.2, Jupyter Notebook
->> •	The project has been designed in python to display the information regarding the doctor’s availability, fees, timings of 10 different departments of a hospital.
+>> * The project has been designed in python to display the information regarding the doctor’s availability, fees, timings of 10 different departments of a hospital.
-•	The admin can book an appointment for the patient.
+>> * The admin can book an appointment for the patient.
-•	The user can also view the appointment details.
+>> * The user can also view the appointment details.
 >3. **Calculator in Python:** Tools: Python 3.10.2, Jupyter Notebook
+>> * A simple python project to calculate addition, subtraction, multiplication and division of two numbers.